ruby-on-wheels/ruby-on-wheels.github.io/_posts/2022-06-21-laminating-and-painting-the-cabin.md

 ![Corners enforced with fiberglas and epoxy](/assets/images/IMG_4587.jpg)

-The construction passed the first during a short shower of rain: The water nicely dripped down the aluminum angles without touching the underling construction.
+The construction passed the first test during a short shower of rain: The water nicely dripped down the aluminum angles without touching the underling construction.

 ![Rain dropping down the aluminum angles](/assets/images/IMG_4639.jpg)